jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/3-sensors-and-actuators/esp-sensor.md

 1. Save the file to the `MicroPython device` and run the code:

-    Light values will be output to the console.
+    Light values will be output to the `Shell` Thonny window.
 Cover and uncover the light sensor, and the values will change:

     ```output
+    >>> %Run -c $EDITOR_CONTENT

+    MPY: soft reboot
     Light level: 1034
     Light level: 1034
     Light level: 1034